 Enterprises need the ability to prove that machine action remained governed continuously — under current policy, across time.

-For enterprise operators, security leaders, compliance teams, and strategic design partners.
+For enterprise operators, security leaders, compliance teams, and integration partners.